 Dark Fire: C.J.
 Sansom

-Published by Pan and Penguin When I mentioned to a friend that I enjoyed Susanna Gregory’s medieval whodunits, she lent me the entire series of novels set during the time of Henry VIII with a hunchback lawyer, Matthew Shardlake, as the main character.
-Having just finished the first one (although strictly speaking, Dark Fire is …
+Published by Pan / Penguin, 2005, 512 pages.
+When I mentioned to a friend that I enjoyed Susanna Gregory’s medieval whodunits, she lent me the entire series of novels set during the time of Henry VIII with a hunchback lawyer, Matthew Shardlake, as the main character.
+Having just finished the first one (although strictly speaking, …

 New York Times on Truth and Lies in Fiction–Lie to Me: Fiction in the Post-Truth Era